 11. Soak up culture and tradition in the museums.

-Another way to get to know the island of Tenerife in depth is to visit some of its numerous museums, many of which will let you see the important cultural and artistic background of the Canary Islands but also the natural wealth of the area.
+Another way to get to know the island of Tenerife in depth is to visit some of its numerous museums, many of which will let you see the important cultural and artistic baggage of the Canary Islands but also the natural wealth of the area.

 Among the museums not to be missed are the Museum of Nature and Archaeology, perfect for discovering Tenerife's aboriginal past and its archaeological finds as well as the natural evolution of this unique land.
 Other essential exhibitions are those housed in the Museum of Fine Arts or the House-Museum of Wine.